joshooaj/WebContentPlugin/README.md

 Click **Keep**, and if your browser asks again, click **Keep anyway**.
 The installation experience will improve when I get a code signing certificate setup.

-The installer is not interactive.
-It will install the Microsoft Edge WebView2 Runtime if necessary, and place the plugin files in `C:\Program Files\VideoOS\MIPPlugins\CascadiaWebContentPlugin\`.
-You will find **Cascadia Web Content Plugin** listed in **Programs and Features**.
+The installer is very simple and has no options.
+Acknowledge the license, and then it will install the Microsoft Edge WebView2 Runtime if necessary, and place the plugin files in `C:\Program Files\VideoOS\MIPPlugins\CascadiaWebContentPlugin\`.

-You should now see the plugin files in ``.
-The OEM-friendly VideoOS folder is used by default which means the plugin will work with Milestone's OEM partners as well.

 ![Microsoft Edge download warning](./docs/assets/images/download-warning.png)